 Five twenty-something friends become holed up in a remote cabin.
 When they discover a Book of the Dead, they unwittingly summon up dormant demons living in the nearby woods, which possess the youngsters in succession until only one is left intact to fight for survival.

 The Blu ray released by Optimum is very good indeed.
 Colours are bold and natural, blacks are deep, altogether an excellent transfer.
-Sound is 5.1 DTS-HD Master Audio and as expected is very well mixed, almost reference material.
+The sound is 5.1 DTS-HD Master Audio and as expected is very well mixed, almost reference material.

 Directing the Dead – The Director Fede Alvarez talks about a little bit about the movie and how he has applied some new ideas into the story.
-He briefly discusses about the cast and the process for filming.
+He briefly discusses the cast and the process of filming.

 Evil Dead the Reboot – Bruce Campbell and Rob Tapert talk about the remake, why it took so long and the changes and casting of the new movie.

 Making Life Difficult – The Director Fede Alvarez talks about the great toll the film is taking on lead actress Jane Levy.